aidanranney/ICSbattlesnake/readme.md

 This is a battle snake made by a couple of Camosun College ICS first-year students, for the beginner's competition in 2018.
-Based on tutorials by @jembijoux andstarter code provided by sendwithus.
+Based on tutorials by @jembijoux and starter code provided by sendwithus.
 Written in node.js.